alexpriceonline/scss-style-guide/README.md

 1. No utility class should be so complex that it includes nesting styles.
 2. Utilities should never be overwritten or included in components or mixins.
 3. Use of utility classes should be limited.
 Include the styles in the components when possible.
-We don’t need something like `.u-float-left { float: left; }` where including `float: left;` in the component is more visible.
+We don’t need something like `%u-float-left { float: left; }` where including `float: left;` in the component is more visible.
 4. You should be able to fit all the utility classes in a single file.

-## 7. File Structure
+## 8. File Structure

 The file will look something like this: